-The chemical safety control strategy will involve: (1) the identification of chemicals used in the facility, (2) maintaining the chemical listing up to date, and (3) the review of potential hazards.
+The chemical safety control strategy will involve: (1) the identification of chemicals used in the facility; (2) maintaining the chemical listing up to date; and (3) the review of potential hazards.
 The chemical hazards are addressed in the ISA Summary (USEC, 2006b) and by the applicable Industrial Hygiene Safety (IHS) programs.
 The chemical inventory will be identified through a process that will involve:

-- Purchase requisition reviews: - A listing of chemicals used; - Material Safety Data Sheet (MSDS) library, updates, and distribution services to the plant; and - Identification of new chemicals for the review process.
+- Purchase requisition reviews; - A listing of chemicals used; - Material Safety Data Sheet (MSDS) library, updates, and distribution services to the plant; and - Identification of new chemicals for the review process.

 Formal requests for engineering services will be required for modifications to existing systems.
 The request process will provide a mechanism that will identify new or revised chemical usage and processes and/or associated possible logistics that require Engineering involvement.
-Contractor Safety and Health Plans will be reviewed to identify the presence or use of toxic or hazardous materials to be brought on-site by the contractor.
-Chemicals used by other entities on the DOE reservation will be covered under a shared site agreement.
+Contractor Safety and Health Plans will be reviewed to identify the presence or use of toxic or hazardous materials the contractor plans to bring on-site.
+Chemicals other entities use on the DOE reservation will be covered under a shared site agreement.